 In order to register for any OT courses, students must have been formally accepted into the program.
-Other students wishing to explore the field of OT may register for HP 101.

 Academic regulations for occupational therapy are in addition to general college policies for all part-time and full-time students.
 Further clarifications may be found in the OT Student Manual.
 OT students should refer to this manual for more definitive regulations.
-All the academic regulations listed below must be met by full-time and part-time students.
+Full-time and part-time students must meet all the academic regulations listed below.